AndrePatri/SharsorIPCpp/README.md

 The tests include some consistency checks to ensure the library works properly and some performance benchmarks, for both the Cpp and python interface and for all the supported dtypes and layouts.

+### 4. Install from Anaconda:

+The full library (including PySharsorIPC) is also deployed on Anaconda at [sharsor_ipcpp](https://anaconda.org/andrepatri/sharsor_ipcpp), with Python support from version 3.7 up to 3.11.

 ### 5. Using SharsorIPCpp from another package

 Importing and linking against the library is super easy: have a look at an example CMakeLists.txt [here](docs/sphinx/source/_static/CMakeLists_example.txt) and.